 After reading and discussing the book, I immediately turn the above melody into a chase game, modeled after duck-duck-goose.
 This is a quick way for me to assess students' ability to demonstrate steady beat (especially with that internal anacrusis!) instead of instinctively going to the rhythm.
 I played this simple game with my kiddos last week and they are already excited to play again!

-I use this chant above for steady beat practice with my Kindergarteners.
-We have been practicing with four felt hearts, but I wanted another version to keep things fresh and tie in with the season.
-For this game, I printed out gingerbread clip art from Creative Clips (click for link) on four different colors of cardstock, laminated, and cut them all out.
+I created another chant to go along with our gingerbread themed lesson!
+(Click here to get a copy of it in the resource library!)
+I use this chant for steady beat practice with my kindergarteners, to do something a little different from our heartbeat practice.
+To set up the game, I printed out gingerbread clip art from Creative Clips (click for link) on four different colors of cardstock, laminated, and cut them all out.
 (You could do something similar with a die-cut machine.)

 I give each kiddo four different gingerbread men, one of each color.
 Then, we say the chant and "eat" (eliminate) whichever color we land on!
 After three rounds, whichever color each student has left is his or her winner, and we tally up all of the different responses to see which color won as a class.

-This chant would also be great for a "closet key" inspired game.
+This song or chant would also be great for a singing game of hot and cold.
 Take one of your gingerbread men and have a student hide it in the room while another hides his or her eyes.
-Then have students chant louder as the seeker gets closer, or quieter as he or she gets further away.
-You could also use it for a passing game!
-Opportunities are endless!
+Students should sing or chant louder as the seeker gets closer, or quieter as he or she gets further away!
+My kids beg for these types of games, and it reinforces comparatives so beautifully.
+Instead of loud/soft, you could work on fast/slow the same way!

 I hope these ideas will be useful in your classroom during the next couple of weeks!
 I know it is a crazy time, but I have certainly focused on relaxing and enjoying this magical time of year with my students.